The contract governing your open-end credit account, it provides information on changes that may occur to the account.

 Someone who owes monies to another party.

 The percentage of a consumer's monthly gross income that goes toward paying debts.
 Generally, the higher the ratio, the higher the perceived risk.
 Loans with higher risk are generally priced at a higher interest rate.
-See also DTI.
+See related question DTI.

 A deceased person, ordinarily used with respect to one who has died recently.